Taking A Stand: New Beginnings

 Logan’s voice cut through the banter—flat, surgical.
 His gaze landed on Sean.
 “Keep your blood off the walls, Picasso.
 I only laid down primer.
 You hemorrhage, you do it in the bathtub like a civilized ghost.”
 He paused, then jerked his chin toward the stairs.
 “Room looks good.
 You didn’t half-ass it.
 That’s… noted.”

 “Bathtub?
 Christ, Ward, you make dripping blood sound like an etiquette seminar.”
-Sean wiped his hands down his sweatpants, leaving rust-coloured smears.
+Sean wiped his hands down his sweatpants, leaving primer-coloured smears.
 “And cheers for the note.
 High praise from a man who probably grades paint jobs like sniper reports.”

 Inhaling the scent like oxygen, Sean took a tart.
 “Room’s coming up mint.
 One more coat and Zoe’s walls will look like sunrise on the fifteenth at St Andrews.”
 He licked lemon from the corner of his mouth, voice softening.
 “Dar picked the shade.
 Said it needed to feel like… tomorrow.”